Are you trying to figure out what lens is best for insect photography?

-The lightweight and slim focal length will make shooting live insects or flowers much easier than ever before.
+The lightweight and slim focal length will make shooting live insects or flowers much more accessible.

-This is a high-quality, affordable macro lens that’s perfect for extreme close-ups of bugs and flowers!
+This high-quality, affordable macro lens is perfect for extreme close-ups of bugs and flowers!

 Plus, with 90 millimeters of focal length, there will never be anything too tiny to capture, not even those adorable baby insects hiding on blades of grass or among leaves!

-It also offers an aperture range from 2.4 all the way down to 18, so you can take your photos in any condition without fear of blurry graininess.
+It also offers an aperture range from 2.4 down to 18, so you can take photos in any condition without fear of blurry graininess.

-Maybe you’re looking for a versatile lens that’ll make your professional shoots cuter than ever before, or maybe you want to impress your friends with some macros of those pesky insects in the backyard.
+Maybe you’re looking for a versatile lens that’ll make your professional shoots cuter than ever, or you want to impress your friends with macros of those pesky insects in the backyard.

-Whether it’s for work or play, this Micro-NIKKOR 105mm f/2.8G lens is guaranteed to come in handy!
+Whether for work or play, this Micro-NIKKOR 105mm f/2.8G lens is guaranteed to come in handy!

-This superior technology also integrates into an internal focus which allows fast autofocusing without altering the length of the lens.
+This superior technology also integrates into an internal focus, allowing fast autofocusing without altering the length of the lens.